-- Project Need Maximum 150 Points - a.
-101-150 points will be applied to proposals that demonstrate the project will address all of the following criteria:
+- a.
+101-150 points will be applied to proposals that demonstrate the project will address all of the following criteria: - (1) Thorough documentation is provided for the type of housing or work proposed, utilizing assessments, census, survey, market study, occupancy rates or other reliable and pertinent statistical data; and, - (2) Meets both current and long-term benefit in addressing existing and future needs; and, - (3) Addresses, directly or indirectly, health and safety issues; and,

-- Thorough documentation is provided for the type of housing or work proposed, utilizing assessments, census, survey, market study, occupancy rates or other reliable and pertinent statistical data; and, - Meets both current and long-term benefit in addressing existing and future needs; and, - Addresses, directly or indirectly, health and safety issues; and, - (4) The project will have significant impact on meeting the needs as documented. - 51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - 0-50 points will be awarded to proposals which meet few of the above criteria, or which significantly fail to meet one or more of the criteria. - Financial Need Maximum 150 points - a.
-101-150 points will be applied to projects that can document all of the following: - (1) The project cannot proceed without CDBG assistance, or failure to receive CDBG funds would significantly reduce the benefit, viability or impact, because the applicant or recipient does not have available the necessary financial resources, nor are future revenue sources likely to become available; and. - (2) The amount and type of funds requested (loan, grant or a combination) and the terms proposed or as may be offered, are reasonable and appropriate; and, - (3) Other potential sources of assistance have been explored and cannot provide the assistance necessary. - 51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - c.
-0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria but one or more major concerns are apparent which affect the demonstrated financial need. - Appropriateness Maximum 150 points - a.
-101-150 points will be applied to projects that can document all of the following: - (1) The proposed project represents a logical and cost-effective strategy for addressing the needs as documented considering the amount of funds being requested, the terms proposed, the number of people who will benefit, and the degree to which they will benefit; and, - (2) The applicant can document the sustainability and viability of the project, as can be documented by the likelihood of repayability if loans are proposed, and through past performance and credit rating, strength and credibility of pro forma financial statements and cash flows, value of security, and financial strength and commitment of the principals or borrowers; or whether debt service and loans are or are not involved, that policies proposed and/or financial information provided indicate the feasibility of the project and the ability to assure the housing can be and will remain occupied, affordable and properly maintained; and,
+- (4) The project will have significant impact on meeting the needs as documented. - b.
+51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - c.
+0-50 points will be awarded to proposals which meet few of the above criteria, or which significantly fail to meet one or more of the criteria.

+2. Financial Need - Maximum 150 points

+- a.
+101-150 points will be applied to projects that can document all of the following: - (1) The project cannot proceed without CDBG assistance, or failure to receive CDBG funds would significantly reduce the benefit, viability or impact, because the applicant or recipient does not have available the necessary financial resources, nor are future revenue sources likely to become available; and, - (2) The amount and type of funds requested (loan, grant or a combination) and the terms proposed or as may be offered, are reasonable and appropriate; and, - (3) Other potential sources of assistance have been explored and cannot provide the assistance necessary. - b.
+51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - c.
+0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria but one or more major concerns are apparent which affect the demonstrated financial need.